davidgiven/fluxengine/doc/building.md

     connector](https://eu.mouser.com/ProductDetail/Amphenol-FCI/86130342114345E1LF?qs=%2Fha2pyFadug%252BpMTyxmFhglPPVKuWXYuFpPNgq%252BsrzhDnXxo8B28k7UCGc7F%2FXjsi)
     (or one of the other myriad compatible connectors; there's a billion).

+  - A floppy drive cable, preferably one with two connectors and a twist.

   - A suitable power supply.
 3.5" floppy drives use 5V at about an amp (usually less) --- sadly, too much to power from USB.
 5.25" floppy drives also require 12V.
 An old but decent quality PC power supply is ideal, as